-Description of chambers
+Head of chambers

 Henderson Chambers is a leading commercial/ common law chambers with acknowledged expertise in all of its principal areas of practice.
 Members and pupils are frequently involved in high-profile commercial and common law litigation.

 In addition, members are noted for their expertise and experience in areas including: banking and finance, consumer credit, employment law, regulatory and disciplinary proceedings, public law and judicial review, personal injury, property law, and technology and construction.
-Several members of chambers are treasury counsel (Civil).
+Several members of chambers are treasury counsel (civil).
 Many of them are currently engaged in the Grenfell Tower inquiry, the VW emissions litigation and the Post Office group action.

 Chambers looks for individuals who can demonstrate a first-class intellect whether via the traditional route of an outstanding higher education record or via proof of success in other professions, in business or in employment.
 It is a friendly and sociable set which works hard, both at servicing the needs of clients, as well as engendering a nurturing and supportive professional environment.
 Chambers is looking for potential tenants who can help it meet those twin objectives.